Jamie McGuire: Career

 McGuire was a member of the Tranmere Rovers youth team squad that won both the Football League Youth Alliance Merit Division and the Lancashire Youth Cup in 2001–02.
 He never made a senior appearance however, and instead played seven games over two loan spells at Football Conference club Northwich Victoria in 2003.
 He then moved on to non-league side Cammell Laird.
 He switched to Droylsden in summer 2007.
 He moved on to Fleetwood Town in May 2009 for a £2,000 fee.
 He helped Fleetwood to win the Conference Premier title in 2011–12.
 On 7 May 2013, he was released by Fleetwood due to the expiry of his contract.

-McGuire then spent four seasons with Mansfield Town before being released by at the end of the 2016–17 season.
+On 13 May 2013, McGuire signed for Mansfield Town on a free transfer.
+He then spent four seasons with Mansfield Town before being released by at the end of the 2016–17 season.
 He then accepted a coaching role with Mansfield's academy.

 On 14 December 2019, McGuire was placed in caretaker charge of Mansfield.